pinglu85/algoExpert/smallest-difference.md

 Compare the two absolute differences to the current smallest difference; if one of the absolute differences is smaller than the current smallest difference, set it as the current smallest difference and update the current smallest pair.
 If one of the absolute difference is equal to 0, return the current smallest pair.

-- return the current smallest pair after we reach the very end of the first array.
+- Return the current smallest pair after we reach the very end of the first array.

 ### Solution 2